markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories/taste.md

----
-title: Taste, 2022-2023
----

 # Summary

-### Positive sentiment dominates the taste experiences at the hotel, with approximately 88.5% of the reviews being positive.
+Positive sentiment dominates the taste experiences at the hotel, with approximately 88.5% of the reviews being positive.
 Total positive reviews: 391; Total negative reviews: 13.
 Total neutral reviews : 38

 #### Positive: